 When I was a kid, I always had to be right.
 I mean, literally.
 In our family, being right was one’s ticket to enter the conversation, to be part of the group.
 My brothers were always right.
 Even the story of how Zach thought the lobsters at the grocery store were meant to be pets was about how he’s always right, minus that one instance.
 The story was told to throw his otherwise infinite rightness into relief.

 I wasn’t often right.
-Instead of rightness, I offered a can-do attitude, a bit of melodrama, and off-brand peppermint patties as birthday presents (especially wrong, I was told).
+Instead of rightness, I offered a mostly positive attitude, occasional melodrama, and off-brand peppermint patties as birthday presents (especially wrong, I was told).
 I wasn’t right in thinking that the people in the TV could see us or that all of the planets, gaseous or not, a bazillion miles from the sun or not, were inhabited.
 And Santa Claus—I wasn’t right about that, but, oh, how I tried to be.

 Once, Rachel and I were sitting around discussing our respective wild days of yesteryear—hers spent in Michigan and mine in New York.
 We were seven.